ant-media/ant-media-documentation/docs/introduction.md

 ## Supported Environments

 Ant Media Server runs on **Linux (Ubuntu and CentOS)**.
-It supports only x64 architecture, and deployment scripts are provided for Ubuntu (starting from 18.04) and CentOS 8.
-In addition, Ant Media Server can be successfully deployed on MacOS, SuSE, Debian, and Red Hat Enterprise Linux distributions as well.
+It supports bith x64 as well as ARM architecture, and deployment scripts are provided for Ubuntu (starting from 18.04 to 20.04 and 22.04) and CentOS 8.
+In addition, Ant Media Server can be successfully deployed on MacOS, SuSE, Debian, WSL and Red Hat Enterprise Linux distributions as well.

 ## Extensions